 Unfortunately these are the last kilometers on the sled.
 We leave the high mountains behind us and see the first trees again.
 We follow the trails down towards Nikkaluokta, the end of our sledding adventure.

 At the end-point we thank our dogs and give them a well deserved rest in their dogboxes.
-Together we drive back to Kiruna, where we enjoy a nice early dinner together.
+Together we drive back to Kiruna, where we enjoy a nice lunch or dinner together.
 Unfortunately by then it is really time to say goodbye, we drop you off at your accommodation before we head home to our kennel.

 Tour Plan (extra days)